dorelljames/dorellblog/content/blog/everything-you-need-to-know-about-netlify-functions-including-background-functions/index.md

 ### What happens after the 202 response in background functions?

 A: It is up to you!
-For example, if you're processing thousands of document data, then you can probably send the result summary in an email, forward the raw response to a webhook, and many more.
+For example, if you're processing thousands of document data, then you can probably send the result summary in an email, forward the raw response to a webhook and many more.

 ### Can you only build functions in JavaScript?